reaniwen/Amoureux/README.md

 ##log:
 ####Feb 5
+    1. Definite the requirement of the project
-    1. Initial a basic framework of this APP as a universal APP
+    2. Initial a basic framework of this APP as a universal APP
-    2. Add
+    3. Add Collaborators to the project